maelvls/homebrew-amc/README.md

   (_System preferences_ -> _Dock_ -> _Prefer tabs when opening
   documents_).
 - **`automultiplechoice.sty` is not found!** This file cannot be installed to your Mactex distribution during installation as it requires sudo.
-Two
-  options:
-  - either you add the following to your `~.zshrc` (or `~/.bashrc` or whatever):

-        export TEXMFHOME=/usr/local/opt/auto-multiple-choice/share/texmf-local

-  - or you symlink `automultiplechoice.sty` in your TEXMFHOME:

-        mkdir -p $(kpsewhich -var-value=TEXMFHOME)/tex/latex/AMC
-        ln -s $(brew --prefix auto-multiple-choice)/share/texmf-local/tex/latex/AMC/automultiplechoice.sty $(kpsewhich-var-value=TEXMFHOME)/tex/latex/AMC/automultiplechoice.sty
+You must run this after installing:

+        sudo auto-multiple-choice latex-link

 - **The font *Linux Libertine* is not found!** Install Libertine using brew:

       brew cask install caskroom/fonts/font-linux-libertine